Meet the Governors

 St Austin’s Governing Body is made up of twelve representatives from our staff, parents/carers, Clergy and School Community.
-In addition to this, we also have three Associate members and one Clerk to the Governing Body.
+In addition to this, we currently have two Associate members and one Clerk to the Governing Body.
 The number of governors in each category is set out in the Instrument of Government.

 7 Foundation Governors

 Our school Governors are the strategic leaders of our school and have a vital role to play in making sure every child gets the best possible education.
 In law, it states that the purpose of maintained school Governing bodies is to ‘conduct the school with a view to promoting high standards of educational achievement at the school.’
 Our Governing body has a strong focus on three core strategic functions:-

 - Ensuring clarity of vision, ethos and strategic direction.

 - Holding the Headteacher to account for the educational performance of the school and its pupils, and the performance management of staff.

 - Overseeing the financial performance of the school and making sure it is money well spent.